So there I was, standing in line at the grocery store.

 All three kids agreed after trying it that it tasted great!
 We decided to name it Fizzy Iced Chocolate.
 This is a nice drink to try if you are out of kombucha or other healthy, homemade fermented beverages loaded with probiotics and want something fizzy on your throat and (hopefully) don’t keep any soda around the house.

-In fact, two of my children have asked me to pack it in their lunchboxes once in awhile.
+In fact, two of my children have asked me to pack fizzy iced chocolate, aka Egg Cream, in their lunchboxes once in awhile.

 The moral of this story is to chat up the folks in the grocery line.
-You never know what kind of crazy stuff or Depression Era recipes you are going to learn about!
+You never know what kind of crazy stuff or Depression Era recipes like the Egg Cream you are going to learn about!